Graph sequences sampled from Robinson graphons: Acknowledgements

 \section{Acknowledgements}

-The first author was partially supported by University of Delaware Research Foundation, and partially by NSF grant DMS-1902301, while this work was being completed.
+The first author acknowledges support from National Science Foundation Grant DMS-1902301 during the preparation of this article.
 The second author was funded by an NSERC Discovery Grant and a sabbatical grant from Dalhousie University.
 The authors completed this project while on a Research in Teams visit at the Banff International Research Center.
-We are grateful to BIRS for the financial support and hospitality. \blue{Finally, we sincerely thank the anonymous reviewer for critically reading the manuscript and suggesting numerous improvements.}
+We are grateful to BIRS for the financial support and hospitality. \blue{Finally, we sincerely thank the anonymous reviewers for critically reading the manuscript and suggesting numerous improvements.}

 \blue{

 This appendix includes some of the definitions and concentration results that we need for Section~\ref{sec:decay}.
 A beautiful exposition of this material can be found in \cite[Section 2.1]{Wainwright}.